Updated on September 6, 2022

 3. Cataracts

 LASIK is usually not recommended for anyone with cataracts.
-Your eye doctor may recommend cataract surgery instead, which will correct your vision and remove your cataract at the same time.
+Your eye doctor may recommend cataract surgery instead, which will correct your vision and remove your cataract simultaneously.

-If you play contact sports, LASIK might not be a great option for you.
+If you play contact sports, LASIK might not be a great option.
 Speak with your doctor about possible outcomes.

 5. Medications